Cold Medicine for Adults: Treat Your Symptoms

 - Pills or syrups.
 If you see the letter "D" at the end of a medicine's name, it means it includes a decongestant.
 Look for products with phenylephrine or pseudoephedrine.
 (You may have to ask for these; they're still considered over-the-counter but are often stored behind the counter.)

 - Nasal sprays.
 Products with oxymetazoline and phenylephrine may work faster than pills or syrups.
 But you shouldn't use them for more than 2-3 days in a row, or your congestion could get worse.

 Don't take both types of decongestant at the same time.
 Start with a nasal spray for the first couple of days, and switch to a pill or syrup if you still need it.

 When you have a cold, your body makes chemicals called histamines.
 That leads to sneezing, a runny nose, and watery eyes.

 Over-the-counter antihistamines such as chlorpheniramine and diphenhydramine block this process and can relieve those symptoms.
-They can also make you sleepy and dry out your eyes, nose, and mouth.
+Some older products can also make you sleepy as well as drying out your eyes, nose, and mouth.

 Can’t stop coughing?
 You have two main choices in the cold-and-flu aisle:

 - Expectorants, like guaifenesin, can break up congestion in your chest by thinning the mucus in your airways.
 This way, when you do cough, you can get rid of phlegm more easily.
 Drink plenty of water if you take this medicine.